PegasusMKD/Integrated-Systems-Homework/ReadMe.md

  - [X] Manually set relations through fetch (rather than through DTO mapping) so context can keep track
  - [X] Swap "OrderNumber" to an int instead of string
  - [X] Swap over from "auto-generated" identity guid to "manually" setting guid (using Guid.NewGuid()) and see whether that makes the code behaviour "more predictable"
- - [ ] Make "Genre" a drop-down wherever it's used
+ - [X] Make "Genre" a drop-down wherever it's used
+ - [X] Update labels

 ## Requirements